jssteinberg/config/README.md

 ---

 This neovim config tries to be as lightweight as possible, but as functional as needed for modern web development (I currently develop mostly using Svelte).
-Lua is used as far as possible unless certain functionality requires otherwise.
+Lua for config and plugins is used as far as possible unless certain functionality requires otherwise.

 ### Plugins